Great Smoky Mountains Railroad

 Tourist railroad in North Carolina, U.S.

 The Great Smoky Mountains Railroad is a heritage and freight railroad based in Bryson City, North Carolina, United States.
-Originally formed in 1988, it is currently owned and operated by American Heritage Railways since late 1999.
-The GSMR operates excursion trains on the former Southern Railway's Murphy Branch between Dillsboro and Nantahala, North Carolina.
+Originally formed in 1988, it has been owned and operated by American Heritage Railways since late 1999.
+The GSMR operates excursion trains on the former Southern Railway (SOU) Murphy Branch between Dillsboro and Nantahala, North Carolina.
 The GSMR is one of the most popular tourist railroads in the United States, carrying 200,000 passengers each year.